 Dr. Mary (Rolfe) Farnum was a 50-year old widow, physician, and greatly active within the communities of Penacook and Boscawen.
 While a member of the legislature representing the town of Boscawen, she served on the Normal School and Public Health committees.
 She addressed the House in support of the Factory Inspection bill and in opposition to the Manchester Normal School bill.
 Dr. Farnum did not run for office again in 1922, but by then there were other women anxious to fill her shoes.
 [Editor’s note: The Boston Herald of December 10, 1922 seems to contradict this in an article written about Dr. Farnum: “Of the last house, Mrs. Mary Rolfe Farnum of Boscawen, Democrat, voted against the 48- hour law, one of the cardinal tenets of Democratic faith in New Hampshire nowadays, and was defeated for re-election.]

-Mary (Rolfe) Farnum was the daughter of Charles M. and Maria (Morrison) Rolfe, and was born in Fisherville (Penacook), Merrimack County, New Hampshire on February 10, 1870 [Her birth was 'reported' in Boscawen NH].
+Mary (Rolfe) Farnum was the daughter of Charles M. and Maria (Morrison) Rolfe, and was born in Fisherville (Penacook), Merrimack County, New Hampshire on February 10, 1870 [Her birth was ‘reported’ in Boscawen NH].
 She attended the local village schools, and Concord High School, graduating in 1888.
 She then taught for three years in the schools of Boscawen and Penacook.
 On Sept.
 15, 1892, she married Samuel H. Farnum of Penacook, who died less than a year later, on June 13, 1893 at the age of 25 in Concord NH (Penacook) of chronic Brights Disease.
 He had been born in Concord, NH, son of Isaac H. & Ellen F. (Lougee) Farnum.
 He was buried in Woodlawn Cemetery.
+(She was buried there also at her death on 9 February 1956).
 They had no children, and she never remarried.

 As a young widow, Mrs. Farnum entered the Boston University School of Medicine, receiving the degree of M.D. in 1900.
 After graduation she served as an intern for six months in Boston, MA, and six more months at the Memorial Hospital for Women and Children in Brooklyn, N. Y. Then Dr. Farnum began practicing medicine in Hartford, Connecticut.
 (In 1902 and 1903 the Hartford directory shows Dr. Farnum residing at 11 Capitol Avenue).

 The Boscawen history book goes on to state that “the failing health of her parents required her return to Penacook where she practiced (medicine) for a time, but the increased demand of home duties required the relinquishing of professional work.
 After faithfully caring for her parents until the close of their lives, she purchased a home in ward 1, Concord, where she now resides.”
 The 1910 and 1920 United States Censuses show her living with her father, Charles M. Rolfe.
 Her father died in 1928 at the age of 86 years.
 By 1930 Dr. Rolfe was living at 45 Water Street in Boscawen.
 From 1932-1959 she was living at 46 Spring Street in Penacook.
+In 1961 she was living at the McKerley nursing in Penacook.
 By 1962 she had removed to 282 South Main Street in Concord, where she was probably living when she died in 1965, at the advanced age of 95 years.

 Dr. Farnum was civic minded and active in the Boscawen and Penacook communities.
 Her energy seems endless, as the list of her involvements is extensive.
 According to the History of Boscawen, she was a member of the Congregational Church; Priscilla Chapter, (J. E. S.); Hannah Dustin Rebekah Lodge; a member of the Penacook Woman’s Club; member of the Concord Woman’s Club, serving as president; Concord Woman’s College Club, serving as president; a member of the School Board for five years; American Association of University Women, and chairman of the Penacook Red Cross during the World War (unsure of which one since she lived through two, but probably WWI).
 In 1898 she was a member of the Appalachian Mountain Club.